How Do You Plan on Celebrating Earth Day?

 “We need to build a global citizenry fluent in the concepts of climate change and aware of its unprecedented threat to our planet.
 We need to empower everyone with the knowledge to inspire action in defense of environmental protection.

 But what does this all mean?
-It means that we need to take a closer look at our footprint and how it affect our plant and our future generations.
-What are we doing right now that is impacting our environment and understanding the long-term effect.
+It means that we need to take a closer look at our footprint and how it affects our plant and our future generations.
+What are we doing right now that is impacting our environment and understanding the long-term effect?
 It is our responsibility to live as environmentally aware as possible.

-Plant a Tree or Donate to Plant a Tree– Deforestation is responsible for 15% of the green house gasses.
-Planting trees is the easiest way to fight climate change.
-If diggin’ in the dirt is not your thing your can give to the Canopy Project. $1 = 1 Tree.
+Plant a Tree or Donate to Plant a Tree– Deforestation is responsible for 15% of the greenhouse gases.
+Planting trees are the easiest way to fight climate change.
+If diggin’ in the dirt is not your thing you can give to the Canopy Project. $1 = 1 Tree.